Welcome to Juneteenth Pilgrimage 2024!

 • Legacy

-Explore the story of Rev. James B. Thomas, a Galveston City Councilman to learn how his vision for Juneteenth becoming a state holiday became a reality.
-He spent his life advocating for diversity, inclusion and equity before it was popular.
+Explore the story of Rev. James B. Thomas, a Galveston City Councilman, and learn how his vision for Juneteenth becoming a state holiday became a reality.
+He advocated for diversity, inclusion, and equity before it became popular.
 He put his full force behind the commemoration of Juneteenth at the state level by connecting politicians together across race and party lines.

 Learn Together